Porter scores 50, Rockets stun Bucks after Giannis exits

 Antetokounmpo entered the game listed as probable with a right ankle sprain.

-Bucks coach Mike Budenholzer said the injury was a sprain and that the team is hopeful it’s not serious.
+Bucks coach Mike Budenholzer said the new injury was a sprain and that the team is hopeful it’s not serious.
 Budenholzer said the team would see how the ankle responds to treatment and go from there.

 Houston trailed by as many as 17 points in the first half but surged in the second half on hot shooting from 3-point range.
 Houston made 25 of 46 3-pointers, good for a season-high 54.3%.